 - Chinese government exerts substantial influence over the manner in which we must conduct our business activities.
-It remains whether we are currently not required to obtain approval from Chinese authorities to issue securities to foreign investors, however, if our subsidiaries or the holding company were required to obtain approval in the future and were denied permission from Chinese authorities to list on U.S. exchanges, we will not be able to continue listing on U.S. exchange, which would materially affect the interest of the investors. - Changes in PRC laws and regulations governing the VIE structure and its contractual arrangements could materially and adversely affect our business. - Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our business and operations. - o Uncertainties with respect to the PRC legal system could adversely affect us.

-We may be adversely affected by the complexity and uncertainties of and changes in PRC regulation of Internet business and related companies.
+It remains whether we are currently not required to obtain approval from Chinese authorities to issue securities to foreign investors, however, if our subsidiaries or the holding company were required to obtain approval in the future and were denied permission from Chinese authorities to list on U.S. exchanges, we will not be able to continue listing on U.S. exchange, which would materially affect the interest of the investors. - Recent regulatory initiatives implemented by the PRC competent government authorities on cyberspace data security may have introduced uncertainty in our business operations and compliance status, which could result in materially adverse impact on our business, results of operations and our listing on Nasdaq. - Changes in PRC laws and regulations governing the VIE structure and its contractual arrangements could materially and adversely affect our business. - Changes in China's economic, political or social conditions or government policies could have a material adverse effect on our business and operations. - The Chinese government may exercise significant oversight and discretion over the conduct of business in the PRC and may intervene in or influence our operations at any time, which could result in a material change in our operations and/or the value of our securities. - Uncertainties with respect to the PRC legal system could adversely affect us. - We may be adversely affected by the complexity and uncertainties of and changes in PRC regulation of Internet business and related companies.